isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Moderate) In the case of self-assignment, a move assignment operator should not leave the object holding pointer members that have been `delete`d or set to nullptr.
+* (Moderate) In the case of self-assignment, a move assignment operator should not leave the object holding pointer members that have been `delete`d or set to `nullptr`.
 * (Not enforceable) Look at the use of standard-library container types (incl. `string`) and consider them safe for ordinary (not life-critical) uses.

 ### <a name="Rc-move-noexcept"></a>C.66: Make move operations `noexcept`